hp35/elmagii/README.md

 `make` in the `elmagii` root directory.
 In order to clean up all directories, just run `make clean` in the `elmagii` root directory.

-## Gallery of illustrations used in the course
+## Gallery of sample illustrations used in the course

 <i>Lecture 6 - Electric fields in materials</i>:
 Boundary conditions for the normal and tangential components of electric field